Growing Your Email List

-Tea Association benefited from applying coregistration tactic.
+"The European Speciality Tea Association benefited from applying coregistration tactic.
 People opting-in to Tea Biz's emails got a chance to opt-in to our email list."

 2. Collaborate With Other Mailing List Owners

-Participate in an Email List Swap
+Participate In An Email List Swap

 Email swaps involve sending a marketing email to your subscribers on behalf of another website.
 The owner of the other website takes the same action on your behalf.

 It's important to highlight that your business's mailing list is proprietary and classified information.
 Therefore, you don't exchange lists in an email swap.
 Instead, you each send an email to your respective lists on behalf of the other party.